bzeiss/hearcal/README.md

 ## 6. Ideas
 * Limit the shuffling in verification mode to specific band widths in order to have neighoring frequencies that compare better.
+* Option to discard outliers in the averaging.
+If one trial shows a +10 dB boost at 8 kHz and the others show +2 dB, don't average it, but delete it.
+That was likely a measurement error (e.g., the headphone moved on your head).